 It’s often thought of as a slight on the reputation of a Whisky when it’s said that it’s a common introduction to the world of Scotch but in this case I think it’s just an excellent reinforcement of why it’s so popular.

-You can hand this to anyone, be they a new palatte to Whisky or an old salt and you’ll likely get the same reaction “a very nice dram indeed”
+You can hand this to anyone, be they a new palette to Whisky or an old salt and you’ll likely get the same reaction “a very nice dram indeed”

-Perhaps overall the feel is just a little too well rounded for me, it’s got lots of flavour but it always tastes just a little bit to the slight side of personality.
+Perhaps overall the feel is just a little too well rounded for me, it’s got lots of flavors but it always tastes just a little bit to the slight side of personality.

 It’s a great drink and could easily be sipped at any point without regret but I like a bit more of an identifiable attribute to my drinks and for that reason it’s not going to be one of my favourites.
 Especially when there are options out there with a lower price point delivering the same, if not more, of an experience.

-Something like the 14 Rum Cask for me offers a bit more personality for just a little more money and it’s probably there I’d prefer to spend my own hard earned but if it’s available at a good price, or on a bar as the specialist option then I’d be happy to take it every time.
+Something like the 14 Rum Cask for me offers a bit more personality for just a little more money and it’s probably where I’d prefer to spend my own hard-earned but if it’s available at a good price, or on a bar as the specialist option then I’d be happy to take it every time.